-[&]quot;The truth can always be had by those who desire it, but each one must seek it for himself.
-God acts through all souls, and no one is the measure of his truth.
-That only which we have within can we see without.
+"The truth can always be had by those who desire it, but each one must seek it for himself.
+God acts through all souls, and no one is the measure of his truth. \ "That only which we have within can we see without.
 If we meet no gods, it is because we harbor none."-Emerson.

-"The power of aspiration through submission to reaso is an power rising on high, the very power of life, for which there are no bounds of time or space."-Count Tolstoi."
+"The power of aspiration through submission to reason is a power rising on high, the very power of life for which there are no bounds of time or space."-Count Tolstoi.

-In commencing the investigation of spiritual phenomena, it must be borne in mind that mediumship is not based upon morality or refinement, but on certain organic or chemical adaptations to uses of which mortals have very little knowledge, and many spirits who have not made it a special study are no less ignorant; this being true it must be conceded that pure spiritualism is no more accountable for the abuses of mediumship, than the element of fire is responsible for criminal incendiarism-both are blessings or afflictions, as they are used wisely or abused.
+In commencing the investigation of spiritual phenomena, it must be borne in mind that mediumship is not based upon morality or refinement, but on certain organic or chemical adaptations to uses of which mortals have very little knowledge, and many spirits who have not made it a special study are no less ignorant; this being true it must be conceded that pure Spiritualism is no more accountable for the abuses of mediumship, than the element of fire is responsible for criminal incendiarism-both are blessings or afflictions, as they are used wisely or abused.
 One of the early writers on Spiritualism, in answering objections to the investigations of the subject, formulated a set of rules for investigators which will be found worthy of consideration and trial.
 They are plain and full of common sense.
-He said : "Solid honesty, common sense, and a decent judgment are indispensable requisites for the investigation of all subjects of considerable importance, even in the ordinary affairs of life.
+He said : \" Solid honesty, common sense, and a decent judgment are indispensable requisites for the investigation of all subjects of considerable importance, even in the ordinary affairs of life.
 This (Spiritualism) demands no higher qualifications.
 Common people are presumed to possess these.
-It is only uncommon people that are greatly deficient in them,-those who are so low as to remind one of the monkey and ass, or so high in the sophistications of artificial culture as to despise the virgin ore of Truth.
-The former cannot treat this subject worthily; the latter will not." writer may have had a prophetic vision of the Seybert Commission-formed by a combination of both the classes described.)
+It is only uncommon people that are greatly deficient in them-those who are so low as to remind one of the monkey and ass, or so high in the sophistications of artificial culture as to despise the virgin ore of Truth.
+The former cannot treat this subject worthily; the latter will not."
 Such are not to be ranked among common people.
 They are either below or above that honorable grade.
 Men and women who are relied on for sterling honesty and good sense, in the graver matters of ordinary life, are the people to investigate this matter.
 Let them look into it and report the facts, as they do in other matters referred to their consideration by their neighbors.
 And then let their report have the weight commonly given to their testimony and judgment by those who know them.
-This is all the Spirit manifestation's demand, to insure a fair understanding of their merits.
+This is all the spirit manifestation's demand, to insure a fair understanding of their merits.
 This is all that common people need, in order to eschew delusion and derive substantial moral profit from them.
-And of all this common people are capable.
-I respectfully suggest to investigators the following advisory:
+And of all this common people are capable. \ I respectfully suggest to investigators the following advisory:

-^{} Spiritual Manifestations, by Adin Ballou (1852).
+\" Spiritual Manifestations," by Adin Ballou (1854).
 Pages 94 et seq.
+87